Height: 80 cm (2 feet)

 Spread: 100cm (3 feet)

-Bloom: medium pink, mid-summer, slight rebloom in late August
+Bloom: light pink, mid-summer, slight rebloom in late August

 Foliage: yellow to chartreuse green but on the brighter yellow side in full sun

 Spring foliage: same

 Pluses: Foliage colour, size and shape, easy care

 I have several Goldmound Spirea’s grown mostly for their bright yellow-green foliage colour.
 They make a great accent plant and are good massed.
 I have several that are now about 30 inches high and 3-4 feet across.
 The actual size depends on whether or not you prune them back in late July.

 A great low maintenance shrub, Spirea Goldmound does not really need to be pruned in summer if you don’t want to.
 I usually prune mine each spring prior to or just as they are leafing out for shape and size.
 I prune some again after they have bloomed in July and leave some unpruned (mostly those in the outer gardens).
 The dead flowerheads on Goldmound are pale enough that they do not really detract from the appearance of the plant.
 For specimen plants deadheading does make the plant look better and you will be rewarded with a second flush of blooms in late summer.
 If you do prune in July the foliage will be a bit more on the lime-green side until the sun turns new growth yellow.